margalit/nanny-match/nannies.markdown

     text: Download PDF
     destination: /assets/pdfs/nanny-match-for-nannies.pdf
 content_title: Start off on the right foot
+image: /assets/images/nanny-jobs-melbourne.jpg
+description: Earn up to $30 an hour working with children in Melbourne
 ---
 We individually match each nanny with the best families for them.
 We encourage and support open communication, understanding, equality and respect.
 For the greatest chance at a successful working relationship each nanny receives:
 - A yearly payrise